Male Net Worth chartfor Middle Aged Adults 51 years old

 Milestones and Peer Comparisons

-All statistics on this page are derived from reputable sources, including the Federal Reserve's Survey of Consumer Finances, anonymized data from NettleWorth users, and our own research.
+All statistics on this page are derived from reputable sources, including the Federal Reserve's Survey of Consumer Finances, anonymised data from NettleWorth users, and our own research.

-Primary data sources include the Federal Reserve's Survey of Consumer Finances (2022 release), Distributional Financial Accounts, IRS Personal Wealth Statistics, and leading financial research (see Federal Reserve, IRS, and Vanguard indices).
+Primary data sources include the Federal Reserve's Survey of Consumer Finances (2022 release), Distributional Financial Accounts, IRS Personal Wealth Statistics, and leading financial research from the Federal Reserve, IRS, and Vanguard.
 Net worth figures are specified for U.S. residents in USD and follow the original percentile structure used in our calculations.

-Further details on our assumptions and our transparent methodology are described in our documentation for those seeking deeper insight into the modeling process and its limitations.
-Just get in touch to discuss further or if you believe that an error has been made somewhere.
+Further details on our assumptions and our transparent methodology are described in our documentation for those seeking deeper insight into the modelling process and its limitations.
+Get in touch to discuss further or if you believe an error has been made somewhere.

 See more ages